Connect with Family Law Attorneys

 20 Signs to Look For That Tell You Your Marriage May be Over

-1.Lack of Intimacy
+1. Lack of Intimacy

+Lack of sexual intimacy is a huge red flag for a number of issues.
+When people emotionally check out of a relationship, one side effect can be that they no longer desire the other person.
+This can also be a big warning sign that your spouse is cheating.
+If you’ve tried initiating sex and your spouse is not interested, it might be because they’re invested in a relationship elsewhere.
 It can also simply be that your relationship is not working, which makes them less interested in the physical aspect of the relationship.
 This sign isn’t necessarily conclusive that you need to get divorced.
 It might just be a big warning that your marriage needs work.

 2. Lack of Honesty

 In a perfect world, no one would ever lie.
 But the truth is that we all lie.
-We lie to save feelings, and we tell small, white lies to avoid conflicts.
-If your spouse lies all the time, over large things or even a lot of small things, it can be a huge warning sign.
+We lie to save feelings and tell small, white lies to avoid conflicts.
+If your spouse lies all the time over large things or even a lot of small things, it can be a huge warning sign.
+Lack of honesty with your spouse also means that there’s a lack of trust.
+It may be that they’re hiding something major, like an affair or drug problem.

 3. Financial Issues

+Financial issues are cited as the main reason for divorce in 21% of divorce cases.
+Money is a major stressor in everyone’s life, and it’s no different for those trying to build a marriage.
 Financial issues might include one spouse overspending or dealing with an addiction issue.
-Sometimes both parties don’t share the same priorities when it comes to finances.
+Sometimes, both parties don’t share the same priorities when it comes to finances.
 One might be more prone to save for a rainy day while the other spends freely.
+You can work through this issue with honesty and compromise, but if financial issues keep coming back, it might be a red flag that the relationship isn’t fixable.

 4. Different Views on Having Children

+Whether you have children should be something you agree about prior to the marriage.
+However, some people simply aren’t honest.
+Other times, one party might change their mind after the fact.
 If one spouse wants to have children and the other spouse never wants to have children, it’s a good reason to divorce.
 Neither party should have to compromise on this if they don’t want to.
+It’s a lifetime commitment to raising a child.

 5. Fundamental Differences Over Parenting Issues

 Parenting issues can cause a lot of strife in a relationship.
-You’ll still need to address these issues, whether you stay married or not.
+You’ll still need to address these issues whether you stay married or not.
 But often, the differences in priorities and opinions can lead couples to realize that they don’t see eye to eye on fundamental values.

 6. Disagreement Over Responsibility for Extended Family

 Many couples today find themselves in a situation where they need to take care of aging parents while raising their own children.
 This has caused an unusual amount of stress to marriages.
+Some couples can’t agree on the amount of time and level of support they need to provide for a parent or in-law.

 7. Constant Criticism / Contempt

 A spouse who never seems pleased with the way you do things or who heaps constant criticism on you can be difficult to live with.
 If your spouse rolls their eyes at you and seems to have actual contempt for the things you do and say, it may be time to leave.
+Criticism is only good if it’s constructive and asked for.
+If this type of behavior is constant without the positive attributes of a loving relationship, it will diminish your quality of life.

 8. Lack of Respect